mirukucafe/nyankey/README.md

 See the [changelog](./CHANGELOG.md) and [roadmap](./ROADMAP.md) for more on what's changed and future plans.

 ## Documentation
-FoundKey's documentation is a work in progress.
+FoundKey's documentation is a work in progress, which can be found in the `docs/` folder.

 In the meantime, much of the documentation on the [Misskey Hub](https://misskey-hub.net/) will also apply to FoundKey.

 ## Contributing
 If you're interested in helping out with the project, please read the [contributing guide](./CONTRIBUTING.md).